 The New York Times bestselling author of the Walnut Creek series crafts a moving and evocative novel of secrets, friendship, and second chances—perfect for fans of Kathleen Fuller and Beth Wiseman.

-When Katie Steury hires her old friend Harley Lambright to remodel her rundown house into a charming bed and breakfast, she does so with trepidation.
-Though they are longtime friends, they’ve always had a rocky relationship.
-They may not always get along, but she needs someone to trust with her secrets, and Harley is nothing if not trustworthy and loyal.
+When Katie Steury hires her old friend Harley Lambright to remodel her rundown old house into a charming bed and breakfast, she does so with trepidation.
+Though they are longtime friends, they’ve always had a rocky relationship, thanks to her being partly responsible for his most recent breakup.
+But while they may not always get along, she needs someone to trust with her secrets, and Harley is nothing if not trustworthy and loyal.

 Both soon discover that clearing the debris in one old house also means they have to do some clean-up in their lives, forcing them to reevaluate their past and their future.
 This somewhat painful process reveals that Katie isn’t the only one with secrets.
 As the house gets a second chance, so, too, does their relationship.
 Now all they have to do is open their hearts—and hope and pray that their new bond will also stand the test of time.